Debt ceiling impasse: McCarthy presses Biden to negotiate

 — Reclaiming unspent COVID funds that he says have sat dormant for more than two years.

-— Strengthening work requirements for people without dependants who receive federal assistance.
+— Strengthening work requirements for people without dependents who receive federal assistance.

 — Enacting policies to lower energy costs and secure the U.S.-Mexico border.

-McCarthy spoke about his letter to the president during Tuesday morning’s closed door meeting of House Republicans, according to a person familiar the private session and granted anonymity to discuss it.
-McCarthy told his colleagues that Biden misled them about the budget negotiations which have essentially stalled since their first meeting Feb.
+McCarthy also briefed House Republicans on the letter during a closed-door meeting Tuesday, according to a person familiar with the private session and granted anonymity to discuss it.
+McCarthy told his colleagues that Biden misled them about the budget negotiations, which have essentially stalled since their first meeting Feb.
 1, the person said.

-Rep., Steve Scalise, the Republican House majority leader, said afterward that McCarthy has laid out his ideas.
-“We’re not just going to give the president another credit card to go max out,” Scalise said.

 Rep. Pete Aguilar, D-Calif., disparaged McCarthy’s letter as consisting only of bullet points and called on House Republicans to both produce a budget and raise the debt limit, noting Congress lifted the ceiling three times during Donald Trump’s presidency.